American Jenson Brooksby beats No. 2 Ruud at Australian Open

-After he got broken there by missing a backhand, Brooksby sat down in his changeover seat and yelled at himself: “How?!
-How?!
-God!”

-Ruud, a 24-year-old Norwegian, raced through the end of that set, but Brooksby righted himself in the fourth, jumping out to a 3-0 lead.
-Brooksby finished things off 1 hour, 15 minutes after his first chance.

-His performance continued the run of strong play by men from the United States during Week 1, a significant development given that none has won a Grand Slam title since Andy Roddick at the 2003 U.S. Open.
+Also a big deal: The progress of U.S. men through the year's first major championship.
+None has won a Grand Slam title since Andy Roddick at the 2003 U.S. Open.

 Shelton beat qualifier Nicolas Jarry of Chile 7-6 (3), 7-6 (3), 7-5; Paul came back to edge No. 30 Alejandro Davidovich Fokina of Spain 6-2, 2-6, 6-7 (4), 6-3, 6-4; and Wolf breezed past No. 23 Diego Schwartzman of Argentina 6-1, 6-4, 6-4.